uia4sap/ui5-chartjs/DESIGN.md

 ### Animation
 The configuration of chart.js is `options.animation`

-The implementation is `uia.chartjs.options.Animation`
+The implementation is `ui5.chartjs.options.Animation`

 ### Layout
 The configuration of chart.js is `options.layout`

-The implementation is `uia.chartjs.options.Layout`
+The implementation is `ui5.chartjs.options.Layout`

 * paddingLeft
 * paddingRight